Gianluca Zambrotta: Under-21 and early senior career

-Soon after Zambrotta was brought to Serie A, he gained the attention of the Italian national side.
+Soon after Zambrotta was brought to Serie A, he gained the attention of the Italy national side.
 He was selected to play for the Italy under-21 national team for the first time on 25 March 1998 against Malta.
 In his second game for the U21, against Wales on 22 April 1998, he scored the second goal for Italy on the 43rd minute and helped Italy to win 2–1.
 In 1998, he played in all six games of the Italy U21 while they won five of them and drew the last one against Spain.

 It was on tour with the under-21 team that Zambrotta earned the nickname "the Mermaid" for his allegedly spending one hour every night in front of the mirror grooming at his now trademark goatee.
 After some impressive displays for the U21 and an excellent start to the 1998–99 season, Zambrotta earned his first senior cap on 10 February 1999, nine days before his 22nd birthday, in an 0–0 friendly draw with Norway.

 Due to his consistent performances, he featured in Italy's senior squad at UEFA Euro 2000 under manager Dino Zoff, in which they reached the final, with Zambrotta making four appearances throughout the tournament.
 Zambrotta missed out on Italy's defeat at the hands of the defending world champions France in the final, however, after being sent off in the semi-final match against co-hosts Netherlands following a double booking.

 Zambrotta played for the under-21 side for the 2000 Olympic Games in September.
 He started in the games against Australia and Honduras, which Italy won 1–0 and 3–1 respectively.
 Since they had already qualified for the quarter-finals, the coach put Zambrotta on the bench for the last game against Nigeria and substituted him on at the 80th minute.
 This would be the last time he played for the U21 national team, with a total of 13 U21-caps.
 Italy were defeated by Spain, who would go on to win the silver medal, by one goal in the quarter-final.

 Under new manager Giovanni Trapattoni, Zambrotta also represented the Italy senior side at the 2002 World Cup, where Italy were controversially eliminated in the round of 16 by co-hosts South Korea, on a golden goal; during the second round defeat, Zambrotta was forced off the pitch with an injury following a hard, two-footed foul from Choi Jin-cheul in the second half of regulation time, and was replaced by Angelo Di Livio.